An air conditioning unit or a heat pump? Which one is the best one to buy? The answer depends on your needs and deserves a thorough analysis.

 Since they run for most of the year, heat pumps sometimes have a shorter lifespan than air conditioners.
 However, when used along with your regular heater, it helps you save on heating bills.

 Many choose to buy an air conditioner, arguing that heat pumps are too expensive.
 This might have been true in the past, but today, heat pumps are priced nearly the same as air conditioners.

-Additionally, thanks to the Hydro-Québec program, you can be granted government support when purchasing an eligible heat pump.
+Additionally, thanks to the “Chauffez vert” program, you can be granted government support when purchasing a heat pump.

-Whether you choose an air conditioner or a heat pump as an HVAC system, you must determine the BTU (British Thermal Unit) amount needed for your unit to give you the best performance.
+Whether you choose an air conditioner or a heat pump, you must determine the BTU (British Thermal Unit) amount needed for your unit to give you the best performance.

 An expert’s evaluation of your house’s surface area, the number of floors, the ceiling height, and the insulation quality is a necessary step in this process.

 Central air conditioning systems and central heat pumps’ power usually ranges between 24 000 and 60 000 BTU.
 As for the wall-mounted air conditioner and wall-mounted heat pump, they typically run between 9 000 and 18 000 BTU.
 The multi-zone wall-mounted heat pump’ output, on the other hand, ranges from 18 000 to 36 000 BTU.

 At MST, the installation process is ensured by experts specifically trained to work with the brands we carry.
 Each member of our team holds an operation license for their work field.

 Installing your unit according to strict manufacturer guidelines ensures that your unit has a superior lifespan and optimal performance.